BOOKS & WORK

-I'm proud to be a co-editor and contributor to the new anthology Alchemy of the Word.
+I'm proud to be a co-editor and contributor to the new edition of Alchemy of the Word.
 If you are a writer, this book is for you!

 Alchemy of the Word: Writers Talk About Writing is a book like no other, from a writing program like no other.
 In this remarkable collection of essays, twenty-five acclaimed novelists, poets, playwrights, memoirists, cross-genre and nonfiction writers engage the reader in a virtual literary conversation, filled with passion, insight, wit, and warmth.